Kay7777/picspie-docker/README.md

 ## 2020.06.05

-1. Dockerize the client and server side, and use nginx as the reverse proxy
+1. Dockerized the client and server side, and use nginx as the web service.
+2. Implemented CI pipe with Travis CI and AWS Elastic Beanstalker.

 ## TODO List -- features :